Pertee History, Family Crest & Coats of Arms

 Early Notables of the Pertee family (pre 1700)

-More information is included under the topic Early Pertee Notables in all our PDF Extended History products and printed products wherever possible.
+Another 48 words (3 lines of text) are included under the topic Early Pertee Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Pertee family to Ireland